-But while the state is encouraged by the sales and tax revenue, Hutchinson emphasized that “we were not doing this to make as much money as fast as we possibly could” but instead “we were actually doing this for people,” with a focus on social equity for communities most impacted by the drug war.
+But while the state is encouraged by the sales and tax revenue, Hutchinson emphasized that “we are not doing this to make as much money as fast as we possibly could” but instead “we are actually doing this for people,” with a focus on social equity for communities most impacted by the drug war.

-“If we really were looking at this for the economic boom, we probably would be seeing a lot more money entering into the state as a result of this,” Hutchinson said.
-“What we decided to do was have an equity principle at every single measure of this program.”
+“If we really are looking at this for the economic boom, we probably would be seeing a lot more money entering into the state as a result of this,” Hutchinson said.
+“What we decided to do is have an equity principle at every single measure of this program.”

 In May, the state announced that it was making available $31.5 million in restorative justice grants funded by marijuana tax revenue.
 Prior to implementation, Gov. J. B. Pritzker (D) pardoned more than 11,000 people with prior marijuana convictions.

 Interestingly, Hutchinson also seemed to reference the therapeutic potential of plant-based medicines more broadly during the interview.
 While she didn’t explicitly discuss any specific psychedelics, there’s a growing interest across the country in broadening access to entheogenic substances like psilocybin mushrooms, ayahuasca, and ibogaine.

 “We’re close to finding all kinds of new things, all kinds of new treatments for ailments that have bothered people for so long—for chronic pain, for cancer research, for epileptic seizures, for all kinds of things that the people of this country deserve to have research to show and deserve to have resources and money and things like that go into figuring out plant-based medicine,” she said.
 “That is an incredibly exciting time.”